awsdocs/aws-doc-sdk-examples/basics_scenarios/s3_batch/README.md

 ## Usage
 1. Clone the repository or download the source code.
 2. Open the code in your preferred IDE.
-3. This scenario requires the following variable:
-   - `accountId` - The account id value that owns the Amazon S3 bucket.

-4. Run the `S3BatchScenario` class.
+3. Invoke the main method in the `S3BatchScenario` class.

-The program will guide you through the scenario, including setting up the resources using the AWS CloudFormation template.
-The program will also display the progress and results of the various operations.

 ## Code Explanation
 The provided code demonstrates the following key features of the AWS SDK and the S3 Batch functionality: